Dominick Cunningham: Early life

 Cunningham was born in Birmingham and is from Kings Heath, a suburb in the south of the West Midlands city.
 He attended Bishop Challoner Catholic College in Birmingham until 2013.

 As a child, Cunningham played football and ice hockey but was captivated by gymnastics the most.
 His parents supported his interest despite struggling to pay his gymnastics fees.
 His mother took him to his first gymnastics session aged 5.
 He started competitions at age 7.
 He also took some boxing lessons.

 Cunningham was regularly bullied at primary school for participating in gymnastics and was subjected to name-calling.
 Labelled "gay" and accused of taking up a "girls' sport", he has said he felt humiliated and hid in his mother's car, refusing to go into school.
 Cunningham said "I was only about 9 or 10 years old at the time and I didn't want to go to school because people were calling me names because of what sport I did.
 I felt humiliated really.
 I remember just coming home and crying about it."

 Cunningham has trained at City of Birmingham Gymnastics Club in Perry Barr and the Earls Gymnastics Club in Halesowen.

-Career
+Gymnastics career

 Cunningham had success at the junior level at the 2013 Australian Youth Olympic Festival and the 2011 European Youth Olympic Festival.

 Cunningham was a member of the British team for the 2017 European Artistic Gymnastics Championships in Cluj-Napoca, Romania in April 2017, advancing to the floor exercise and vault event finals.